 2023).
 Historically over 65 percent of the Franklin County work force were employed by the commercial fishing industry (Edmiston 2008).
 Franklin County is predominantly rural with 96 percent of the total county area zoned for agriculture (primarily forestry) or conservation lands (Fig. 2).
 Much of the agriculture and conservation lands are also wetlands.
+Approximately 80% of the county's lands are in public ownership.
 Most Franklin County residents live along the coast, leaving the northern and interior portion of the county sparsely populated.
 There were 309 total employer establishments identified by the US Census Bureau in 2021.